core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   That is, the method specified in this document is expected to be used in situations where sending individual notifications is not feasible, or is not preferred beyond a certain number of clients observing a target resource.

-  If applications arise where a negotiation between the clients and the server does make sense, those applications are welcome to specify additional means for clients to opt in for receiving multicast notifications.
+  If applications arise where a negotiation between the clients and the server does make sense, those applications can specify additional means for clients to opt in for receiving multicast notifications.

 # High-Level Overview of Available Variants # {#sec-variants}